The Writing Center offers a variety of resources for Faculty and Staff. These include:

 Please contact Danielle Rado at Danielle.Rado@jwu.edu or (303) 256-9416 to schedule a visit.
 Or, make an appointment by following the link on our homepage or stopping by the Writing Center.
 For consultations, please specify the location in the Memo section.

 Few things facilitate a student’s learning better than direct interaction with a professor.
 For many of us, this often comes in the form of written feedback on a student’s assignment.
-But students can easily become discouraged by minimal or vague notes, leaving them to wonder where they went wrong or where to start revising, as well as too much feedback, leaving them to feel overwhelmed.
+But students can easily become discouraged by minimal or vague notes, leaving them to wonder where they went wrong or where to start revising.
+They also can be overwhelmed by an over abundance of feedback, leaving them to wonder where to begin.
 Follow the tips below to avoid frustration for both you and the students.

 It's a common misperception that all types of plagiarism are the result of a willingness and intention to deceive.
 In fact, the main causes of plagiarism have to do with a student's misunderstanding of the material or assignment, or poor time management skills.
 While these things still remain the responsibility of the student to identify and correct, there are steps we can take as instructors to help guide our students through the often unfamiliar research process.